ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 ### Specialized Codecs

 These codecs are designed to make compression more effective by exploiting specific features of the data.
-Some of these codecs do not compress data themself, they instead preprocess the data such that a second compression stage using a general-purpose codec can achieve a higher data compression rate.
+Some of these codecs do not compress data themselves, they instead preprocess the data such that a second compression stage using a general-purpose codec can achieve a higher data compression rate.

 #### Delta